-Welcome your new class to the first week of mathematics adventures.
-The goal by the end of the week is to provide a classmate with a poster that will allow them to figure out who you are and learn a bit about you.
+- Welcome your new class to the first week of mathematics adventures.
+Explain that the goal for the end of the week is to provide a classmate with a poster that will allow them to figure out who you are and learn a bit about you.
 That is why the name of the unit is Figure me out.
 A template to fill in is included as Copymaster One.

 For your gender, you might put male or female.
-That would be a little easy for the person getting your poster.
 Look at the poster template which has a key; If a prime then male, if a multiple of three then female.

 Some students may know what prime numbers are.
 You may need to research primes to find they are whole numbers with only two factors, one and themselves.
-Is this person male?
+Is a person that puts 51 male?

 - Get 51 objects and try to sort them into equal sets.
 That would work but could be time consuming.

 - Go through a times table chart to see if 51 occurs in the products.
 Why won’t that strategy always work?
 (51 will not show if a factor is greater than 10 or 12)